 A new larger office on I Street was designed and under construction by 1962, but with newly acquired work at the Sacramento Airport and new staff, it meant that they needed more space yet again.
 So they quickly sold the just-completed office at the corner of 28th and I Streets in Midtown (above) and moved into the newly built office in East Sacramento in 1965.
 This office at 3540 Folsom Boulevard (below) is where we still remain today.

 In 1967, while working on projects including the original Terminal B (below) at the Sacramento Airport (Sacramento Metropolitan Field, now Sacramento International Airport), they received a phone call from the new Airport Director in San Francisco, James K. Carr.

 Mr. Carr went on to serve in the Kennedy administration but stayed in touch with Albert.
-By 1967 he was beginning the expansion of San Francisco International Airport (SFO) and he knew just the planner he wanted on the project.
-Dreyfuss & Blackford were paired with John Carl Warneke and it was Len Blackford who was entrusted with master planning for the airport.
+By 1967 he was beginning the expansion of the San Francisco International Airport (SFO) and he knew just the planner he wanted on the project.
+Dreyfuss & Blackford was paired with John Carl Warneke and Len Blackford was entrusted with master planning for the airport.
 The aviation work in San Francisco led to a Dreyfuss & Blackford satellite office there in the ALCOA building, directly downstairs from Skidmore, Owings and Merrill.
 Len and Al divided their time between Sacramento and San Francisco from 1965 to 1970.
 Both Len and Al were pilots and they had a company plane which allowed for easy transportation back and forth between cities.